-About Our In-Kind Grants
+About In-Kind Grants

-What is an In-kind donation?
+What is an In-kind Grant?

 There are two types of donations that can be made to nonprofit organizations.
 A cash donation is the transfer of funds and an in-kind donation is the transfer of any other type of asset such as goods or services.
 In-kind goods and services are valued at their fair market value.
 In other words, they are valued at what you would pay for them if they were not donated.

 - Goods, like computers, software, applications, furniture, and office equipment, for use by your organization or for special event auctions

 - Services, like meeting space, photocopy and mail services, IT support and administrative/financial support

 - Expertise, like legal, tax, or business advice; marketing and website and application development; and strategic planning

 - Cash equivalents, like stocks, bonds, and mutual funds

 Campus Consortium in-kind grants provide professional services, limited software and application licensing and technical support instead of cash.
 The process of applying for the In Kind grant is streamlined but similar to the process used for monetary In Kind grants.
 Technology In-kind grants with specific EdTech partners are the only kind of contributions Campus Consortium provides to members.
 Any K12 or Higher Education school in need of educational technology is eligible to apply for an In-kind grant.
 Not all schools will be awarded an In-kind grant but any school can become a Campus Consortium member.